 At Meredith College, you earn a Master of Education with a specialty in one of the following areas:

-The program is designed for the K-12 teacher who has a bachelor’s degree and a valid teaching license or is eligible for an initial teaching license.
+The program is designed for the K-12 teacher who has a bachelor’s degree and a teaching license or is eligible for an initial teaching license.

 The Meredith M.Ed. curriculum prepares educators for the ever-changing educational environment.
 Students become proficient in today’s classroom technology, best practices for content delivery, and the importance of implementing research-based practices in the classroom.
 Students also work together to understand the power of collaboration and positive relationships in effective school leadership.